Other Sources of Funding

 Keswick Hall Trust

-Personal grants are awarded for research or study in Religious Education.
-Priority is given to teachers or student teachers and to work in East Anglia.
+Grants are considered for research in Religious Education.
+Priority to Trust’s own projects, then to teachers or student teachers and to work in East Anglia.

 St Luke’s College Foundation